What is an ERP System, and How Does it Work?

 • Production and Manufacturing: Manages production schedules and quality control.

 3. Integration: A key feature of ERP systems is their ability to integrate data and processes across all their modules.
 Integration ensures that when data is updated in one module, it is synchronously reflected in other related modules.
+Modern ERP systems have open API technology allowing for seamless integration with third-party software like Intuendi-AI.

 4. Workflow Automation: ERP systems often include workflow automation capabilities that help organizations optimize and automate business processes.
 Workflows are responsible for defining the sequence of tasks and actions that should occur when a specific condition is met.